 - A waxy and shiny skin texture that develops into cracking and peeling

 As you can see, symptoms are varied.
 For this reason, it usually takes people a while to figure out that over-exfoliation is their problem.
 However, once they do, there are several steps that can be taken to heal over-exfoliated skin.

 It may sound obvious to some, but the very first thing that you need to do if you think that your skin is over-exfoliated is stop exfoliating.

 Take an exfoliation break for at least four weeks.
 Your skin regeneration cycle takes about a month, so your skin will continue to be extra sensitive during this time.

 It’s not just exfoliation that can mess with your skin’s protective barrier – harsh cleansers can have this effect too.

 Your priority right now should be allowing your skin to heal as quickly as possible, so this means swapping out any harsh cleansers for milder alternatives.

 If you could do with a new cleanser, check out the Lionesse White Pearl 2 Step Cleansing Kit.
-It contains a milk cleanser and a toner, both of which will nourish your skin during the cleansing process.
+It contains a milk cleanser and a toner, both of which will leave your skin feeling hydrated and loved after each cleanse.